Twitter founder Jack Dorsey’s account hacked

 “Intel is there’s a bomb at Twitter HQ,” read one of the tweets.
 “Shoutout to Ron and Kyle,” another said.
 Many of the tweets were tagged with #ChucklingHella.

+The company said in a tweet Friday evening that the phone number associated with Dorsey’s account “was compromised due to a security oversight by the mobile provider.”
+The hacker was then able to use the phone number to compose and send tweets via text message using the platform’s tweet-via-SMS feature.

+Twitter said the issue has been resolved, and that there is no indication their systems were compromised.

-The company confirmed in a tweet that it was “aware that @jack was compromised and investigating what happened.”
-In a statement, a Twitter spokeswoman added the company looked into the bomb threat and “can confirm it was not credible.”
-The accounts mentioned by the hacker while controlling @jack appeared to be suspended Friday afternoon.
+In a statement, a Twitter spokeswoman added that the company looked into the bomb threat and “can confirm it was not credible.”
+The accounts mentioned by the hacker while controlling @jack appeared to be suspended Friday afternoon

-Dorsey’s account was previously compromised in 2016 by the hacking group OurMine Security.
+Dorsey’s account was previously compromised in 2016 by the hacking group OurMine.
 On Friday, some Twitter users said that it appeared Dorsey’s account was hacked via a third-party with access to his account.

 The event raises questions about vulnerability of even high-profile accounts at one of the largest social media companies in the world.
 Dorsey’s account -like other high-profile accounts – should have been shielded as an obvious target.
 Political leaders, including President Donald Trump, use the platform to share news and opinions.
 If compromised, a hacker could use them to make political claims or even try to start a war.